 "This track has the kind of acoustic guitar work that folk fans love.
 It’s approachable, easy going, and allows the vocal to really shine.
 I don’t know anything about the characters in this story, but the song makes me want to know how they’re doing and how everything worked out.
 The use of clever cliches for lyrical moments is definitely a unique feature of the song.
 It’s an intriguing song, allowing the imagination to take a lot of liberties."

 Here I am with my trusty Martin.
 My other guitar is a Gretsch.
-Love both.
+Love them both.